 - Track complex and non-binary race, ethnicity, gender, ability, and class demographic information.
-Use community-defined options for these questions. - Specifically invite constituents to self-select into distinct societal experiences (Identity as POC, Black, Indigenous, Latinx, Disabled, Nonbinary, Transgender, Queer, etc.) - Generate metrics of overall program success in collaboration with program participants. - Support constituents in defining their success criteria for programs.
+Use community-defined options for these questions. - Specifically invite constituents to self-select into distinct societal experiences (including POC, Black, Indigenous, Latinx, disabled, nonbinary, transgender, and queer.) - Generate metrics of overall program success in collaboration with program participants. - Support constituents in defining their success criteria for programs.
 Do not make organizational assumptions about a participant's definition of personal success.
-Constituents should have the power to tell their own stories.

-Make clear how constituents can see, edit, or request removal in part or entirety of their data with the organization.
+Constituents should have the power to tell their own stories. - Make clear how constituents can see, edit, or request the removal of their data in part or entirety.

-Technology Procurement
+Technology procurement